-The American Society of Civil Engineers (ASCE) supports the robust funding, planning, design, construction, operation, and long-term maintenance of public transportation systems as a key components of a comprehensive, multi-modal transportation system.
-Further, ASCE:
+The American Society of Civil Engineers (ASCE) supports the robust funding, planning, design, construction, operation, and long-term maintenance of public transportation systems as a key component of a comprehensive, integrated, multi-modal transportation system.
+Further, ASCE

 - Recommends the federal government, through US.
 Department of Transportation and the Federal Transit Administration policymaking, funding, and programmatic initiatives, continue to support the improvement and continued operations of public transportation in the United States.